 Battlefield 4 was a complete mess at launch, but EA DICE got its act together in 2016 with the release of Battlefield 1.
 Still, the popular World War I sim was plagued with a long list of bugs and performance issues and it took weeks for the game to stabilize.

 DICE's games are huge with tons of moving parts and headaches are inevitable.
-Battlefield 5 alpha and beta testing helped the developer cut down on the number of day one problems, but issues will inevitably slip through the cracks.
+Battlefield 5 alpha and beta testing helped the developer cut down on the number of day one problems, but issues have slipped through the cracks into the final release.

-If you hate dealing with bugs, performance problems, and server issues, you might want to take a rain check on a pre-order and wait for DICE to roll out a few bug fix updates before buying Battlefield 5.
+If you hate dealing with bugs, performance problems, and server issues, you might want to take a rain check and wait for DICE to roll out a few bug fix updates before buying.

 We expect a flurry of updates to emerge in the weeks after its released and these patches should correct the most glaring bugs and help stabilize the game.